 This will require input from a whole range of actions, including lobbying governments to highlight the links between climate change and hunger to inform policy making and to make more informed decisions with better climate forecasts.

-Ways to help vulnerable people protect themselves from these future climate shocks could include providing support to diversify their sources of income and livelihoods, providing means to protect people’s assets and livelihoods with access to insurance services and savings, and furthering initiatives for empowering women.
+Ways to help vulnerable people protect themselves from these future climate shocks could include support to diversify sources of income and livelihoods.
+And we could provide means to protect people’s assets and livelihoods with access to insurance services and savings.
+And we could further initiatives for empowering women.

 COP21 is an important opportunity to tackle the impact of climate change on undernutrition, as well as raising awareness of the impact that unhealthy diets have on climate change and health.
 Garnering support for interventions that create environments that support individuals to change could help shift current behaviours.